 During her time at the University of Central Florida, Amanda served as a Contract and Proposal Manager and helped provide support to Faculty conducting more than $140 million per year in research.
 Amanda was also part of a team awarded the largest grant ever received by the University.
 She served as the lead financial manager on the $44 million subaward contracted out to another organization.
 Subsequently, she held the position of Project and Financial Analyst for the University of Central Florida Research Foundation where she was able to help the organization transition into a new financial management system in order to expand their business and increase efficiency.

-An experienced educator, administrator, website designer, and volunteer wildland firefighter and prescribed burner, Tammy Serata directs critical business operations for WRI.
+An experienced educator, administrator, website designer, and volunteer wildland firefighter and prescribed burner, Tammy Serata directs critical business and field operations for WRI.
 Tammy earned a B.S. in Education with a minor in Spanish (Summa cum Laude) and M.S. in Communication Studies with an emphasis on Organizational Communication and Media & Representation (Gender & Power) from West Chester University.
 As part of her undergraduate degree, Tammy spent a semester abroad living and studying in Costa Rica.

 During a 12-year period, Tammy taught in private and public schools, instructed as an adjunct professor, and served as the Assistant Dean of a private high school.
 Tammy later operated her own business providing web site design and graphic design services.
 An avid gardener, bird watcher, photographer, and social activist, Tammy combines her many vocational and avocational talents at work with a strong commitment to environmental conservation.